vineyard-bloom/vineyard-bloom-hub/content/server.md

 * Never pass sensitive data such as user credentials in a url.
 Pass sensitive data through the HTTP body.

 * Do not pass credentials on every request.
-Use a temporary, volatile authentication method such sessions or tokens.
+Use sessions/tokens.

 ### Implementation